ALLDATA Europe Privacy Policy

 2. Contact by e-mail

-If you contact us by e-mail, your e-mail address will be stored so that we can reply.
-The personal data that comes with your e-mail (e.g., title, first name, last name, telephone number) will also be captured.
+If you contact us by e-mail, your e-mail address will be stored so that we can send you a reply.
+In addition, the personal data you send us in your email will be stored.

 Your consent can be revoked at any time with effect in the future.
-To do so, follow the link to the Data Subject Access Request (DSAR).
+To do so, please follow the link to the DSAR form: Privacy Web Form.
+However, we would like to point out that your request cannot be processed further in the event of revocation.

 F. Your rights as a data subject